metadriverse/metadrive/README.md

 python -m metadrive.examples.drive_in_waymo_env
 ```

+Traffic vehicles can not response to surrounding vchicles if directly replaying them.
+Add argument ```--reactive_traffic``` to use an IDM policy control them and make them reactive.

 Press key ```r``` for loading a new scenario, and ```b``` or ```q``` for switching perspective.

 [comment]: <> (### LQY: avoid introducing these trivial things )